Mel Carver

-Melvin J. Carver (born July 14, 1959) is an American former professional football running back who played in the National Football League (NFL) for the Tampa Bay Buccaneers and the Indianapolis Colts.
+Melvin J. Carver (born July 14, 1959) is an American former professional football player who was a running back in the National Football League (NFL) for the Tampa Bay Buccaneers and the Indianapolis Colts.
 He played college football for the Laney Eagles and the UNLV Rebels.

 College career

 Carver played college football for the Laney Eagles from 1978 to 1979 and the UNLV Rebels from 1980 to 1981.
 In his two seasons at UNLV he rushed 158 times for 857 yards and six touchdowns.
 Carver also caught 22 passes for 153 yards and three receiving touchdowns.

 Professional career

 Tampa Bay Buccaneers

 After not being selected in the 1982 NFL draft, Carver signed with the Tampa Bay Buccaneers as an undrafted free agent.
 He played in nine games his rookie year, compiling 229 rushing yards on 70 attempts, four receptions, 48 receiving yards and two total touchdowns.

 Carver's second season was his best playing in all 16 games, starting in nine, rushing 114 times for 348 yards, 32 receptions for 262 yards and one reception.

 His 1984 campaign was cut short after five games, going on the injured reserve list on October 3, 1984.
 Carver rushed 11 times for 44 yards and caught 3 passes for 27 yards.

 Carver was released by the Buccaneers on September 16, 1985.
 He played in two games but did not record any statistics.